 Where's The Paperwork?

 This is a prevalent mistake that, in a movie, ups the story's ante quickly and ratchets up the action.
-A gun is drawn, so we automatically assume a showdown is coming.
-In real life, however, cops don't walk around with their guns drawn, their fingers on the trigger, and they certainly don't dramatically cock the weapon.
+We automatically assume a showdown is coming when they reach to defend themselves.
+In real life, however, cops don't walk around with their fingers on the trigger, and they certainly don't dramatically cock them either.
 Unfortunately, there have more reports in recent years about cops drawing guns prematurely, leading to controversy surrounding race, police, and the justice system.
 But some movies have pushed gun use to its absolute extremes in a glamorized way.
 Take the Lethal Weapon movies, for instance.
 Murtaugh and Riggs frequently have their guns pulled and at the ready.
 Danny Glover even has his gun drawn in the movie poster.
 Does it make things exciting?
 Yes.
 Is it accurate?
-No.
+No.4442Did this surprise you?